ccUnity3d/Brainztorm-docs/manual/users/introduction.rst

 The information stored in the device are:

 - *UUID*: The Universal Unique Identifier of the mobile device.
-- *Platform*: Is dispotiivos mobile operating system, such as iOS, Android and default is Editor.
+- *Platform*: Operating system of the device mobile , such as: iOS, Android and default is Editor.
 - *Device Model*: The model registered device, such as iPhone 6.
 - *OS Version*: The version of the mobile operating system.
 - *Locale*: The language you have set up the operating sitema having the mobile device.